KarNair/AirfoilOptimisation_ACC14/src/terraform/README.md

 > terraform -v

-### Set the OpenStack Environment Variables
+### Install the OpenStack and set the Environment Variables

+> sudo apt  install python3-openstackclient

 Log in to the OpenStack dashboard,Download the OpenStack RC file and save it.

->source ./SNICopenrc.sh
+> source ./SNICopenrc.sh

+### Generate the Public Key

+To Generate the Public key, we can use the private key which created in OpenStack Dashboard

+> ssh-keygen -y -f .ssh/group14.pem

 ### Create the two Terraform Templates to setup the VM cluster.